eduqg/LifeToRemind/README.md

 git clone https://github.com/SEU_USUARIO/LifeToRemind.git
 ```

 Step 3 - Make changes to the code and upload it to your repository.
-Commits must be in English.

 ```console
 git add new_file.txt